Andrettin/Wyrmsun/readme.txt

 - Added Teuton Temple (graphics by Jinn).
 - Temples regenerate the health of nearby organic units.
 - Added graphics for pre-masonry Teuton Stables (by Exidelo, commissioned by Kyran Jackson for his third-party Wyrmsun spinoff under development, Timeless Tales).
+- Fixed issue which caused towers to occasionally deal a very fast, constant stream of damage.

 * Editor
 - Building graphics can now be used for custom units/buildings in the editor.